wavefrontHQ/wavefront-sdk-java/README.md

 // add a new client that will send directly to Wavefront services wavefrontClientFactory.addClient(wavefrontURL,
-  20_000,   // This is the max batch of data sent per flush interval 100_000,  // This is the size of internal buffer beyond which data is dropped 2,        // Together with the batch size controls the max theoretical throughput of the sender );
+  20_000,           // This is the max batch of data sent per flush interval 100_000,          // This is the size of internal buffer beyond which data is dropped 2,                // Together with the batch size controls the max theoretical throughput of the sender Integer.MAX_VALUE // The maximum message size in bytes we will push with on each flush interval );

 WavefrontSender wavefrontSender = wavefrontClientFactory.getClient();